gastonmuijtjens/macOSAppCleaner/README.md

 - [.NET Core SDK 2.2](https://dotnet.microsoft.com/download) or higher

 ## Configuration
-The folders in which the application will search for files and folders can be configured by adding or removing entries in the `appsettings.json` file.
+The Library folders where the application will search for files and folders can be configured by adding or removing entries in the `appsettings.json` file.

 ## Installation
-In order to build and publish this application, run the following commands in the given order:
+In order to build and publish this application, run the following commands in the project folder in the given order:
 - `dotnet restore`
 - `dotnet build`
 - `dotnet publish -r osx.10.14-x64 -c Release`